 Ayanna Hill-Gill, Head of School

-I personally welcome you to visit AGS and experience for yourself, the only all-girls’ independent school in Atlanta.
+I personally welcome you to visit AGS and experience for yourself the only all-girls’ nonsectarian independent school in Atlanta that has made a lasting impression on me for years!
+Come and experience the best place for girls!

 Ayanna Hill-Gill is affectionately known as Yanni.
 Prior to joining AGS in 2014, Yanni worked at Purnell School, a boarding school for girls in New Jersey, where she was the Head of School since 2007.